mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.3.20240705-or-older/general/supported-bms.md

 ### &bull; [ECS](https://ecs-online.org) GreenMeter with LiPro

 ### &bull; [EG4](https://eg4electronics.com) LiFePOWER

+For EG4 LiFePower batteries, you need to set your DIP switch pins to 1 for the battery connected to the CerboGX.

 Works also for:
 #### |- [Revov](https://revov.co.za/)
 #### |- [Tian Power](https://www.tian-power.com)